rafamel/themelier/README.md

 Discussions regarding a different inheritance structure and groupings for scopes are also welcomed.
 The goal is to have the set of unique scoping rules that makes the most logical sense, while being consistent and complete across as many languages as possible.

-## Built-in Themes clarification
+## On Built-in Themes

 The built in syntax themes don't try to replicate the scoping rules of the original themes, as the point of *Themelier* is to introduce scoping rules that makes sense regardless of the colors used.
 They are adaptations of the original themes in a way that tries to make the most sense with *Themelier* scoping rules.

 ## To do

 - Remove current version and theme choice when uninstalling
-- Export / Publish current theme [Open as json / Open as tmTheme / Create Theme VSCode Extension]
+- Export theme [Open as json / Open as tmTheme / Create Theme VSCode Extension]
+- showInformationMessage to [showWarningMessage/showErrorMessage](https://code.visualstudio.com/docs/extensionAPI/vscode-api) when appropriate
+- Auto rebuild theme on settings change.
-- Inheritance rules for UI
+- Safety check for buttons and notifications background.

 ## Credits